 Shooting Range / Public Access Programs

-On the Wednesdays we are closed, notice will be sent to those on our e-mail list.
-Let us know if you'd like to be added to the list: email@example.com
+On the occasions when we must close the Open Range time for police training, notice will be sent to those on our e-mail list.
+Let us know if you'd like to be added to the list: firstname.lastname@example.org

 In addition to access to the 12-bay police training range, South Metro Public Safety Training Facility offers a number of other opportunities for the public to visit the facility.
 For educational programs, see below.PUBLIC SHOOTING INFORMATION (for shooting courses, see below)